 Foreign Funding

-There are no limitations on foreign funding, but there is a notification requirement for foreign funding.
-Foundations must notify public authorities within one month after receiving the funding, while associations must notify the government before using the funding and before sending the funds.
+There are no legal restrictions on CSOs’ ability to access foreign funding, althoughnotification requirements apply.
+Foundations must notify public authorities within one month of receiving foreign funds, while associations must notify the government before using or sending the funds.

 Domestic Funding

-CSOs face serious problems in their fundraising activities due to the highly restrictive and overly bureaucratic Law on Collection of Aid (No 1983, 23/6/1983).
-The Law requires permission for each fundraising activity by a CSO though an application procedure in which the CSO is requested to provide detailed information (e.g., amount of money to be raised, how it will be used, the timeframe of the activity, and where it will be conducted).
-The decision to grant approval or disapproval lies with the local state authority.
-Associations and foundations must obtain permission to collect donations in open public spaces and via internet (e.g., activities on the street, public campaigning, internet fundraising, etc.).
-In May 2022, the accounts of Nesin Foundation were blocked for breaching the Law of Aid Collection during a fundraising campaign for which no permit had been received.
-This incident highlighted the over-restrictive nature of that Law and the need for change.
+CSOs face serious barriers to domestic fundraising.
+The highly restrictive and overly bureaucratic Law on Collection of Aid (No 1983, 23/6/1983) requires CSOs to obtain prior government approval for each fundraising activity it undertakes.
+To obtain approval, a CSO must submit an application including detailed information on the amounts to be raised, its intended use, the timeframe, and location.
+The local state authority decides whether to grant or deny permission.
+Associations and foundations must obtain such approval to collect donations in open public spaces and via the internet.
+In May 2022, the accounts of Nesin Foundation were blocked for breaching the Law of Aid Collection by conducting a fundraising campaign without a permit.

 Barriers to Assembly